 Xenobiotic production of reactive oxygen species occurs as the body attempts to detoxify these compounds.
 Xenobiotic chemical substances are foreign to animal life and

-includes plant constituents, drugs, pesticides, cosmetics, flavorings, fragrances, food additives, industrial chemicals and environmental pollutants.
+include plant constituents, drugs, pesticides, cosmetics, flavorings, fragrances, food additives, industrial chemicals, and environmental pollutants.
 It has been estimated that humans are exposed to 1-3 million xenobiotics in their lifetimes

-Pathogenic organisms increase production of reactive oxygen species as a result of cellular damage caused by pathogen and as a result of the immune system releasing reactive oxygen species to kill invaders and clean up cellular debris.
-During this process reactive oxygen species trigger an inflammatory response to activate the immune system to respond to the local threat.
+Pathogenic organisms increase the production of reactive oxygen species as a result of cellular damage caused by a pathogen and as a result of the immune system releasing reactive oxygen species to kill invaders and clean up cellular debris.
+During this process, reactive oxygen species trigger an inflammatory response to activate the immune system to respond to the local threat.

 Symptoms of Oxidative Stress

 Oxidative stress can take on multiple forms as stated above.
 Symptoms can vary greatly in their acute and chronic presentation.
 Many of the symptoms are normal aspects of the healing response.
 Some of the symptoms develop into chronic degenerative conditions if prolonged.
 The causes of oxidative stress will also present differently as the mechanisms involved vary.
-Mitochondrial presentation will be different than the toxic effects of Xenobiotic and the immune mediated response to pathogenic organisms will have its own symptom presentation.
+The mitochondrial presentation will be different from the toxic effects of Xenobiotics and the immune-mediated response to pathogenic organisms will have its symptom presentation.

 The range of symptoms of mitochondrial oxidative stress depends on the cause.
-Oxidative stress occurs during vigorous exercise resulting in fatigue and muscle soreness, which obviously self corrects.
-The cause of the oxidative stress during physical training is due to lack of oxygen delivery to keep pace with energy demand.
+Oxidative stress occurs during vigorous exercise resulting in fatigue and muscle soreness, which self-corrects.
+The cause of oxidative stress during physical training is due to lack of oxygen delivery to keep pace with energy demand.
 As muscles are trained they will build the ability to deliver oxygen and simultaneously produce more mitochondria in the muscle.

-Any condition which creates high demand on energy production without sufficient oxygen delivery to the cells cause oxidative stress to some degree.
+Any condition which creates a high demand for energy production without sufficient oxygen delivery to the cells causes oxidative stress to some degree.
 COPD, Asthma, rapid elevation changes, lower respiratory illness, and any cardiac insufficiency illness will create increased oxidative stress from mitochondrial oxygen delivery insufficiency.
 The symptoms of these conditions are usually confined to the muscular system as soreness and fatigue with slight neurologic symptoms of confusion and mental fatigue.
-Extreme cases of oxygen depletion such as a stroke or heart attack will lead to oxidative stress induced cell death.
+Extreme cases of oxygen depletion such as a stroke or heart attack will lead to oxidative stress-induced cell death.

-Oxidative stress in the mitochondria can also be caused by inefficiency of the Electron Transport Chain (detailed in previous Blog mentioned).
-The 3 weak links of the electron transport chain are CoQ-10 and Cytochrome C and cytochrome Oxidase Deficiencies of Coenzyme Q-10 which is commonly associated statin medications or liver disease will result in oxidative stress within the mitochondria.
+Oxidative stress in the mitochondria can also be caused by the inefficiency of the Electron Transport Chain (detailed in the previous Blog mentioned).
+The 3 weak links of the electron transport chains are CoQ-10 Cytochrome C and cytochrome Oxidase Deficiencies of Coenzyme Q-10 which are commonly associated with statin medications or liver disease will result in oxidative stress within the mitochondria.
 CoQ-10 is produced in the liver and dietary intake is a minimal secondary contributor to necessary levels.
-In CoQ-10 deficiency conditions the symptoms are slow in onset and more widespread.
-The mitochondria have amazing abilities at adapting to dysfunction in the short term, they will actually fuse to one another (mitochondrial fusion) to help a distressed neighbor by pooling resources.
-Over the long term lack of Co Q-10 will become a systemic issue affecting the muscular and nervous system as oxidative stress becomes an issue.
+In CoQ-10 deficiency conditions, the symptoms are slow in onset and more widespread.
+The mitochondria have amazing abilities at adapting to dysfunction in the short term, they will fuse (mitochondrial fusion) to help a distressed neighbor by pooling resources.
+Over the long term lack of Co Q-10 will become a systemic issue affecting the muscular and nervous systems as oxidative stress becomes an issue.
 The following is a list of CO Q-10 deficiency symptoms due to statin medications:

 Common side effects